How you use Search Console depends on your role, your site, and your personal needs. Read the appropriate section to get started.

 - To inspect a single page, either drill down into a single URL from the appropriate report and click Inspect, or use the URL Inspection tool to inspect a specific URL.
 The URL Inspection tool provides information about all types of issues, including indexing, AMP, mobile usability, HTML, and scripting issues.

-- Read the developer documentation for Search to learn about API access to Search Console's tools and reports, structured data guides, AMP in search, mobile best practices, and more.
+- Read the developer documentation for Search to learn about structured data, AMP in search, mobile best practices, API access to Search Console's tools and reports, and more.